thabok/btc-github-actions/README.md

 # btc-github-actions
-Repo to demonstrate how to use Github Actions with BTC EmbeddedPlatform
+Repo to demonstrate how to use BTC EmbeddedPlatform with Github Actions.